 This one is a no-brainer.
 Call ahead to see if the shelter takes donations and how they like to receive them before bringing your items.

 - Organize a School Fundraiser

 Get in touch with your child's school administrators and suggest setting up a fundraiser to benefit the school.
 Everyone—students, teachers, community members—can bring in their used clothing and then a group of volunteers can organize the items to be sold.
 This is a great idea for a fundraiser because nearly everyone will appreciate getting rid of old clothing and absolutely everyone loves a good bargain.

 If it's not in a condition to be worn again, turn that raggedy old t-shirt into rags for cleaning.
 You can dust, scrub, and wipe down household items with cotton tees or buff your coffee table with a hole-filled cashmere sweater.

 - Give Away Hand-Me-Downs

-If you love an item but can no longer wear it (or no longer want to wear it), you can clean it or have it professionally restored and gift it to a family member or friend.
-But first, make sure they want this item!
-If not, they may be reading this list for ideas on getting rid of clothes themselves in a few weeks.
+If you love an item but no longer want to wear it, clean it or have it professionally restored and gift it to a family member or friend.